Functional requirements decomposition in set-based design: Introduction

-One of the challenges of functional requirements decomposition is that the design of complex systems is typically uncertain and ambiguous at early stages \cite{schrader1993choice}.
-Set-Based Design (SBD) \cite{ward1989theory} is particularly suitable to tackle this challenge as it provides great support in robust design alternative development, uncertainty reduction and resolution \cite{shallcross2021quantitative}, and supplier/subsystem autonomy and optimality \cite{ghosh2014set}.
-In SBD, the overall system design problem is typically decomposed into multiple distinct disciplines, each utilizing their own sets of possibilities \cite{specking2018literature}.
-Teams of engineers develop a set of design alternatives in parallel at different levels of abstraction and narrow the prospective set of alternatives based on additional information until a final solution is converged \cite{sobek1999toyota}.
+Set-based design (SBD) \citep{ward1989theory,Toche_Pellerin_Fortin_2020} arises as a potential candidate for the above challenges and is particularly suited in several ways as it supports robust development of design alternatives, uncertainty reduction and resolution \citep{shallcross2021quantitative}, and subsystem autonomy and optimization, i.e. the ability for subsystems and parts to be developed separately and in parallel \citep{ghosh2014set}.
+Function decomposition features such set-based reasoning \citep{ghosh2014set}.
+In SBD, the overall system design problem is typically divided into multiple distinct disciplines, each exploring their own sets of possibilities \citep{specking2018literature}.
+Teams of engineers develop a set of design alternatives in parallel at different levels of abstraction and progressively narrow down the prospective alternatives based on additional information until a final solution is reached \citep{sobek1999toyota}.
+SBD is defined in greater detail in Section \ref{sec:background}.
+Although the aforementioned requirements engineering challenges broadly, and function decomposition process specifically, may not be nominally related to SBD, function decomposition has been noted to feature set-based reasoning \citep{ghosh2014set}.

-Our ultimate goal is to automate functional requirements decomposition for SBD because manually decomposing functional requirements is time-consuming and error-prone.
-This paper, \emph{as our first step towards this goal}, aims to formalize the functional requirement decomposition process in the context of SBD.
-Although function decomposition may not be nominally related to SBD, it clearly features set-based reasoning \cite{ghosh2014set}.

-This paper addresses the following objectives. \begin{itemize} \item Objective 1: Creating methods, leveraging SBD, to formally decompose the functional requirements. \item Objective 2: Provide formal guarantees that the resulting component designs are composable, and the system as a whole will satisfy the top-level functional requirements. \end{itemize} Objective 2 is a constraint on Objective 1, and therefore is addressed first in Section \ref{sec:independent}.
-We then ensure that this constraint from Objective 2 is considered when reasoning about Objective 1 in Section \ref{sec:decompose}.
-Achieving these objectives would allow design teams to work at different levels of abstraction in parallel and asynchronously, providing a path towards more seamless integration for OEMs.

-For Objective 1: There is little attention in the SBD literature to a general formal process of functional requirements decomposition for complex systems.
-Shallcross et al. pointed out that ``there is limited SBD research contributing to requirements development'' \cite{shallcross2020set} and SBD methodologies applied to complex systems are mostly qualitative \cite{shallcross2021quantitative}.
-Ghosh and Seering \cite{ghosh2014set} posited that SBD had not been formally defined, despite many authors having studied its process inspired by the example of Toyota.
-Therefore, in response to Objective 1, we propose a four-step formal process by applying set-based reasoning to systematically define, reason, and narrow the sets, and eventually decompose the functional requirement into the sub-requirements.
-Dullen et al. \cite{dullen2021survey} and Specking et al. \cite{specking2018literature} observed that ``there has been limited (formal) guidance on how to define, reason, and narrow sets while improving the level of abstraction of the design'', which is precisely the proposed process aims to improve.